ventilator/pixelstab/readme.md

 * adjust pixel brightness, at night you do not need full brightness, it also drains your battery quickly

+## next steps

+* add a relais or switch to be able to shut down the totem if its not in use. currently you need to manually remove the battery for that

 ## Addons